HOW TO BOOK YOUR GLACIER EXPRESS RIDE + HONEST FEEDBACK

 - If you have luggage, you can put it between the seat backs, and there is also a small luggage area.

-- Photographers should be prepared for the glare of the windows, which will affect your pictures.
+- Photographers should be prepared for the glare of the windows, which will affect their pictures.
 There is a photo compartment which, however, was closed during the time of my trip.
 BUT you can open the windows between the compartments.
 It can be quite busy at times because many people want to take pictures without the glare of the windows and you always have to leave your seat for taking pictures.

 - The carriages are air-conditioned during the summer and heated during the winter.